-University registered landlords must provide written agreements.
 Landlords use Assured Shorthold Tenancies when letting a property to students.
 Assured Shortholds can either be for a fixed term or open ended.
 The University's Accommodation Contract is currently for 42 weeks.
 This period includes the Christmas and Easter vacations.
-(Registered landlords are informed of term dates by newsletter).
-Some students may require a longer or shorter contract, so you should discuss this with all prospective tenants.
+(Registered landlords are informed of term dates by newsletter) Failure to provide a written statement of the main terms of the contract now constitutes a criminal offence under the Housing Act 1996.
+University registered landlords must provide written agreements.